nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/gateway/integration-webhook.md

 ### Transformation & Load to a HTTP endpoint

-Given the example defined above, the `options` and `mapping` defined in the example on the *code* section, the `curl` representation of the request would be:
+Given the example defined above, the `options` and `transformation` defined in the example on the *code* section, the `curl` representation of the request would be:
 ```bash
 $ curl --request 'POST' \
   --url '<integration-base-url>/endpoint?search=mysearchqueryparam' \